Berlin spends nearly €1 billion buying back apartments | DW | 27.09.2019

 In response, the city has made greater efforts recently to bring rent prices under control.
 In June the city government drafted a law that would freeze rents for 1.5 million Berlin apartments for five years starting in 2020.
 The law is still in development.

-In July the city bought 670 apartments in the eastern half of the city after protests erupted when real estate giant Deutsche Wohnen tried to buy them.
+In July Berlin bought 670 apartments in the eastern half of the city after protests erupted when real estate giant Deutsche Wohnen tried to buy them.
 Renters feared the purchase would have led to higher rent prices and evictions.

 Read more: Berlin could cap housing rents at under €8 per square meter